eloilopes/ODI/README.md

 In this script, using the same concept of extractions what we do is to create ODI Datastores and Attributes.
 The DataStore is the extraction name and the attributes are parameters and extraction name as well.

 In the code we don't create the model, we are using a existing one.
-We ODI APIs to find the model we want to use, create the datastore and attributes.
+We use ODI APIs to find the model we want to use, create the datastore and attributes.

 Example: